Port Chester Today

 - 30% of those ages 25 and older do not have a high school diploma

-- 52% of students qualify for free school lunch
+- 72% of students are eligible for free or reduced lunch

 - Graduation rate ranking 35th out of 39 districts in Westchester